By Dr. Sandeep Kalirah, BSc, DC

 Generally speaking, there are four main types of mattresses:

 - Pillow Top

-Plus mattresses are among the softest beds on the market; however, the extra foam layering above the coils provides a lot of comfort but very little support.
+Plush mattresses are among the softest beds on the market; however, the extra foam layering above the coils provides a lot of comforts but very little support.
 Therefore, I generally do not recommend plush beds and ask my patients to stay away from them.
 Over time, patients with plush beds do usually develop spinal pain.

 3. Memory Foam

 A neat fact about Memory Foam is that it was created by NASA for the space program.
 It never did “take-off” but lucky for us, it ended up in mattresses instead.
 Made from polyurethane, memory foam mattresses are firm in cool temperatures and soft in warm temperatures.
 This is what allows the mattress to mold to the contours of a warm body, providing support.
 Keep in mind, it does take approximately 10-15 minutes for the mattress to completely respond to the body’s heat.
 If you toss and turn at night, this may pose a challenge when it comes to comfort.
 Memory foam is also available as foam overlays or toppers, to place over a pre-existing mattress.

 Pillow top mattresses are probably the most common mattress out there, and one that I commonly recommend for comfort.
 These mattresses have an extra layer of padding attached to the top, to provide additional comfort.
 Support varies for a pillow-top mattress, therefore, like a firm mattress, it is very important to “Test Drive” and make sure your spine does not sink into the mattress.